DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 To facilitate reading all these files, we make use of a server called [THREDDS Data Server](http://www.unidata.ucar.edu/software/thredds/current/tds/).
 THREDDS aggregates all the NetCDF files and allows users to query subsets of the files.

+### Known_Bugs

+ Below is a summary of some of the known bugs in this program that are being worked on.
+More details and a [full list of bugs](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues) can be found on our [GitHub page](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project).

+ * 1) [resolution problem](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/7).
+In areas where there is a high gradient in the data, there can sometimes be a problem in the color map in the form of blotches of color being rendered.
+This *will* effect the data values viewed.
+This is a byproduct of the type of interpolation that is being done to generate a continuous map from a series of data points.

+ * 2) [velocity plot](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/53) The velocities that are displayed north of 40N on the map are known to be displayed in the wrong directions.
+This is a result of misrendering the information from a tripolar grid to the grid used by the ocean navigator.

+ * 3) [Southern Hemisphere misaligned](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/4) When zoomed to the max zoom level in the Southern Hemisphere the data is not allined with the dislayed view (it is offset by about 70 Km).
+At the zoom levels that are not the max level this is not an issue.

 ## Citations